-Behavioral programming (BP) (Harel, Marron, & Weiss, 2012) is a modeling approach aimed at designing and incrementally developing reactive systems.
-BP emerged from the live sequence charts (LSCs) formalism (Damm & Harel, 2001; Harel & Marelly, 2003), and, like LSCs, its basic modeling objects are scenarios.
+Behavioral programming (BP) (Harel et al., 2012b) is a modeling approach aimed at designing and incrementally developing reactive systems.
+BP emerged from the live sequence charts (LSCs) formalism (Damm and Harel, 2001; Harel and Marelly, 2003), and, like LSCs, its basic modeling objects are scenarios.
 A behavioral model consists of independent scenario objects, each encoding a single desired or undesired behavior of the system.
 These behavioral models are executable: when run, the behaviors encoded by their constituent objects are all interwoven together, in a way that yields cohesive system behavior.

 More specifically, an execution of a behavioral model is a sequence of points in which all scenario objects synchronize and declare events that they want to be considered for triggering (called requested events), events that they do not actively request but merely "listen out" for (waited-for events), and events whose triggering they forbid (blocked events).
 During execution, an event that is requested by some scenario and not blocked by any scenario is selected for triggering, and every scenario object that requested or waited for the event can update its internal state.
-Figure 1 (adapted from (Harel, Katz, Marron, & Weiss, 2014)) demonstrates a simple behavioral model.
-The formal definitions of behavioral modeling appear in the Formal Definitions section.
+Fig. 1 (borrowed from (Harel et al., 2014)) demonstrates a simple behavioral model.
+The formal definitions of behavioral modeling appear in Sec.
+2.1.